tisan-das/tisan-das.github.io/_posts/2023-01-15-Introduction-to-Docker.md

   nginx:latest

 ```
-Please note that, as these volumes are managed by the OS itself, these volumes are not listed and can't be managed by the volumen management commands
+Please note that, as these volumes are managed by the OS itself, these volumes are not listed and can't be managed by the volume management commands

-##### Volumes:
+##### 2.Volumes:
 Volumes are another kind of persistent storage that is managed by Docker itself, unlike bind mounts.
 Volumes can be easily backedup, managed either on remote hosts and cloud services, can be encrypted as well.